smdaa/smdaa.github.io/content/post/the-discrete-fourier-transform-as-a-change-of-basis.md

 ## Introduction

 The Fourier Transform is usually introduced as a way to analyze frequencies in signals.
-But its importance goes far beyond spectral analysis: it speeds up convolution, simplifies linear systems, and underpins fast algorithms used throughout science and engineering.
+But its importance goes far beyond spectral analysis.

-All of these uses come from one idea: the Discrete Fourier Transform is a change of basis.
-Instead of describing a signal by its samples in time, the DFT represents it in terms of complex exponentials.
-This viewpoint explains both how the transform works and why it is so effective in practice.
+At its core, the Discrete Fourier Transform is a change of basis.
+It represents a signal using complex exponentials instead of time-domain samples, without altering the underlying information.

+Why complex exponentials specifically?
+And what makes the Fast Fourier Transform fast?

+We will answer these questions and conclude with a practical example: recovering a sharp image from motion blur using frequency-domain deconvolution.

 ## The Fourier transform